 December 2018 Faculty Spotlight

-We welcome new professor and Marxe Endowed Chair in the Master of International Affairs program, Asli Leblebicioglu to the Marxe School with a spotlight about her research, the origin of her interest in international economics, her upcoming classes, and more.
+We welcome new professor and Marxe Chair in the Master of International Affairs program, Asli Leblebicioglu to the Marxe School with a spotlight about her research, the origin of her interest in international economics, her upcoming classes, and more.

-You’ve been named the Marxe Endowed Chair in International Economics and Governance and Associate Professor.
+You’ve been named the Marxe Chair in International Economics and Governance and Associate Professor.
 Congratulations!
 What drew you to the Marxe School?

 One of the main things that drew me to the Marxe School was the opportunity to work amongst colleagues that are all interested in policy issues.
 I am especially excited to be part of the Masters of International Affairs program, which aims to make education on international economic policies (among other topics) accessible to a diverse student body.